thomasverardo/kd-tree_parallel/README.md

 ```
 struct kdnode * build_kdtree( kpoint *points, int N, int ndim, int axis )
 	/*
 	* points is a pointer to the relevant section of the data set;
 	* N is the number of points to be considered, from points to points+N
 	* ndim is the number of dimensions of the data points
 	* axis is the dimension used previsously as the splitting one
 	*/
 {
 	if( N == 1 ) return a leaf with the point *points;

 	struct kdnode *node;
 	//
 	// ... here you should either allocate the memory for a new node
 	// like in the classical linked-list, or implement something different
 	// and more efficient in terms of tree-traversal
 	//
 	int myaxis = choose_splitting_dimension( points, ndim, axis); //
 	implement the choice for
 	// the
 	splitting dimension
 	kpoint *mypoint = choose_splitting_point( points, myaxis); // pick-up
 	the splitting point

 	struct kpoint *left_points, *right_points;
 	//
 	// ... here you individuate the left- and right- points
 	//

+	node -> axis = myaxis;
+	node -> split = *splitting_point; // here we save a data point, but
+	it's up to youù
+	// to opt to save a pointer, instead
+	node -> left = build_kdtree( left_points, N_left, ndim, myaxis );
+	node -> right = build_kdtree( right_points, N_right, ndim, myaxis );
+	return node;
+}
 ```

 ### Parallelization